Last Updated: 23.09.2023

 For beginner surfers, there’s always a wave to surf and numerous opportunities for flat day fun.
 So if you want to improve your confidence on a board and enjoy the trip of a lifetime, we’ve got this list of the best beginner surf beaches in Costa Rica below.

 and book your next surf camp with Rapture.
 For an unforgettable learn to surf experience where good coffee, warm water and great waves are all but guaranteed.

 1. Playa Santa Teresa

 On the Nicoya Peninsula in the Puntarenas Province, about 150 km west of San José.
 Closest town is Santa Teresa.

 Shuttle buses and regular buses run from San José to Santa Teresa multiple times per week.
-Can also be accessed from beaches in the north via shuttle bus or private transport.
+It can also be accessed from beaches in the north via shuttle bus or private transport.

 There’s definitely a laidback surfing vibe at Playa Santa Teresa.
 But with a number of high-end restaurants and luxury accommodation options, you might spy a few Gucci loafers amongst the flip-flop wearers.
-Great for couples but equally as fun if you’re with a group of friends.
-Plenty of board hire options for learner surfers and a great local community.
+Santa Teresa is a fun place for all kinds of travellers – couples, families, solo travelers and for groups.
+There are plenty of board hire shops for learner surfers in its thriving local community.